basileazh/ice-breaker/README.md

 #### Add API keys to ice-breaker

-XXXXX export XXXXX
+> XXXXX export XXXXX

 ### Get an ice-breaker
+bash

-XXXXXX ice-breaker get "Elon Musk SpaceX USA"
+> XXXXXX ice-breaker get "Elon Musk SpaceX USA"

+python
+ADD HERE

 ### Other functionalities

 #### Download a profile given a name

-XXXXXX ice-breaker download-profile "Elon Musk SpaceX USA"
+> ice-breaker download-profile "Elon Musk SpaceX USA"

 #### Download a profile given a URL / username

-XXXXXX ice-breaker download-profile-id XXXXXXXX
+> ice-breaker download-profile linkedin https://www.linkedin.com/in/yann-lecun/ --force-scraping

+> ice-breaker download-profile twitter ylecun --force-scraping

-#### Generate an ice breaker from JSON profiles / text
+#### Generate an ice breaker from a profile saved as JSON / text

-From text / JSON file
+ - From text / JSON file

-XXXXXX ice-breaker generate --json path_to_json_file XXXXXX ice-breaker generate --text path_to_text_file
+> XXXXXX ice-breaker get --profile-json path_to_json_file

+> XXXXXX ice-breaker get --profile-text path_to_text_file

-From in-line text
+ - From in-line text

-XXXXXX ice-breaker generate --inline "Elon Musk is one of the most known... "
+> XXXXXX ice-breaker get --profile-inline "Elon Musk is one of the most known... "

-## Pull Requests
+## Development

-Public pull requests are opened on this project, please proceed and I will review them.
+Public pull requests are opened and welcomed on this project, please proceed and I will review them.